Join Us

 Space Considerations

-Always evaluate the space you have for your nursery trays.
-Small trays fit well on windowsills, shelves, or small greenhouses, while larger trays require more floor space and can be cumbersome to manage in confined areas.
+When selecting nursery trays, evaluating the space available is crucial.
+Small trays fit conveniently on windowsills, shelves, or within small greenhouses, while larger trays necessitate more floor space and may be challenging to manage in confined areas.

 Water Management